 Before having children I was studying for a PhD in philosophy (logic and ethics) at King's College, London.
 I have a particular interest in bioethics and medical ethics, with a focus on individual autonomy.
 I taught ethics to several tutorial groups of undergraduates at King's.

 I previously gained an MPhil in Philosophy at King's, with a 35,000-word thesis on the Epistemic view of Vagueness, together with exams on Philosophy of Science, Ethics and Aristotle.
-I benefited from a Claude R Lambe Fellowship from the Institute for Humane Studies, which helped me to complete my MPhil.
 My first degree was a BA (First Class) in Philosophy, Politics and Economics (PPE) from Oxford University (Worcester College) where I specialised in Philosophy and Economics.
 I was awarded a Scholarship after my first year exams.